anti4/hello-world/README.md

-# hello-world
+# Hello World
-coding hype
+My first GitHub repostitory!
-basically i'll throw everything in here lol
+Basically I'll throw all the junk in here.